 Following the House of Commons Select Committee report of: 2012 into the Regulation of Private Investigators: “An inquiry into the case for statutory regulation of private investigators”.
 The assumption was that a simple licensing process would be, “Rolled out”…

-Pivotal to the new British Standard is that you (and your staff) are fully aware of relevant legislation and required due diligence as well as being conversant with the processes around investigations, specifically around knowledge of planning, resourcing, and gathering information whilst conducting an investigation.
+Pivotal to the British Standard is that you (and your staff) are fully aware of relevant legislation and required due diligence as well as being conversant with the processes around investigations, specifically around knowledge of planning, resourcing, and gathering information whilst conducting an investigation.

-Training centers that offer the L3 Awards in Professional Investigation have noticed the symmetry between their existing syllabus and the proposed components of the competency requirements in BS Standard 102000…specifically, the Code of practice for the provision of investigative services directs that before an investigator conducts activities, the necessary competence has been demonstrated in:
+Training centres that offer the L3 Awards in Professional Investigation have noticed the symmetry between their existing syllabus and the proposed components of the competency requirements in BS Standard 102000…specifically, the Code of practice for the provision of investigative services directs that before an investigator conducts activities, the necessary competence has been demonstrated in:

 - Conducting investigations